MicrosoftDocs/PowerShell-Docs/reference/5.0/CimCmdlets/Get-CimAssociatedInstance.md

 Specifies the namespace for the CIM operation.

 The default namespace is root/cimv2.

+> [!NOTE]
-NOTE: You can use tab completion to browse the list of namespaces, because Windows PowerShell gets a list of namespaces from the local WMI server to provide the list of namespaces.
+> You can use tab completion to browse the list of namespaces, because Windows PowerShell gets a
+> list of namespaces from the local WMI server to provide the list of namespaces.

 ```yaml
 Type: String